sbefort/KcATC-Tools/README.md

 Important note!

 There is one file missing from this project because it contains an email password.
 If you want email to run correctly (for example, to get a forgotten password link), you need to add the file <code>/server/smtp.js</code> before deploying.
 You will also need an email account with SMTP settings for the project to send email.
 You can use Gmail for this.
+For example, here are the contents of <code>/server/smtp.js</code> using a Gmail account:

 ```javascript
 Meteor.startup(function () {